Disaster Relief Training and Crisis Response Certification Event

 CRI Training Team

 Is there anything else I should know?

-For questions regarding this event, please email Val at email@example.com or simply click "Register for Basic Training" below for more details.Val CooperCRI Training Director
+For questions regarding this event, please email Val at firstname.lastname@example.org or simply click the register button below for more details.Val CooperCRI Training Director